etabari/PorthoMCL/MANUAL.md

 _It's better to run this as a job on the cluster rather than running it interactively._

-## Step 5: Find Pair

-This is the most time consuming step of OrthoMCL that would not finish using a MySQL server for large amount of data.
-This is an embarrassingly parallel problem and can be easily splitted into multiple input files to be executed in parallel.

-So the first step is to split the similarSequences.txt file into multiple files:

 <!--
 #### 5.0.1 Split input file